arsh73552/GSoC_Proposal/README.md

 The proposed approach for generating bivariate colormaps involves combining two univariate colormaps.
 One approach is to simply average the RGBA values from each univariate colormap to generate a new color for each pixel.
 Another approach is to use weighted average or more complex algorithms like using a radial basis function to map pairs of values to a single color.
 Furthermore, allowing the user to write their own custom function should also be possible to allow customization for a specific use-case.
 The resulting bivariate colormap can then be used to visualize data with two variables.

+**Note:** The project approach could be altered based on mentor feedback if required.

 ### **Steps**:

 <ul>